A simple configurable landing page for REST APIs.

 Shiuli provides a simple configurable landing page for REST APIs.
 It’s a collection of HTML, JavaScript, and CSS files packaged as a WebJars.

-.
+The current version is 0.2.0.
 To use Shiuli, add the following dependency to your pom.xml.

 <dependency>